If Santa had a theme park, this would be it!

 Festival of Trees has had to endure its fair share of “challenges,” including the power outage of 1997.
 After a night of treacherous winds and storms, the Cow Palace lost electricity on Saturday morning at 4 a.m.
-Lainy LeBow-Sachs, executive vice president for External Relations at the Institute, recalls, “After a little panicking, a lot of praying, and a phone call to the CEO of BG&E at his vacation home on the Eastern Shore, the power was finally restored and Festival was able to open its doors at 5 p.m. that evening.”
+Lainy LeBow-Sachs, former executive vice president for External Relations at the Institute, recalls, “After a little panicking, a lot of praying, and a phone call to the CEO of BG&E at his vacation home on the Eastern Shore, the power was finally restored and Festival was able to open its doors at 5 p.m. that evening.”
 As for Festival’s success that year?
 Festival of Trees 1997 still raised $150,000 more than the previous year!

 Festival of Trees has grown significantly since its first year at Festival Hall, and is now the largest holiday event of its kind on the East Coast!
-The venue has tripled in size to more than 150,000 square feet of holiday fun and now features more than 700 trees, wreaths, and gingerbread houses decorated by local families, organizations, and businesses.
-In 2015, over the course of three days, Festival of Trees attracted more than 52,000 attendees and raised nearly $1.2 million!
+The venue has tripled in size to more than 150,000 square feet of holiday fun and now features nearly 900 trees, wreaths and gingerbread houses decorated by local families, organizations and businesses.
+In 2018, over the course of three days, Festival of Trees attracted 50,000 attendees and raised nearly $1.2 million!
 The 2019 Festival of Trees will be celebrating its 30th year and will welcome its 1 millionth visitor!

 Although Festival of Trees has evolved and grown over the years, the core mission of the event has stayed the same: to raise funds for children with disabilities, and their families, served by Kennedy Krieger Institute and to continue to increase awareness of the Institute’s work by creating a spectacular event for the greater Baltimore community to enjoy.
 Over the years, and across generations, Festival of Trees has become an eagerly anticipated tradition for many families throughout the region.
 Why not make it one of yours?